tommyvange/RustDeskPro-WSS/README.md

 - **Username:** `admin`
 - **Password:** `test1234`

-**Important:** We recommend completely deleting this account after you have created a new administrator account for security.
+**Important:** I recommend completely deleting this account after you have created a new administrator account.

 For more information about logging in and console management, see: https://rustdesk.com/docs/en/self-host/rustdesk-server-pro/console/#log-in